Updated November 2021

 Train and develop employees

-Managers are often the person most responsible for an employee’s retention.
+Managers are usually the person most responsible for an employee’s retention.
 A manager is responsible for providing resources, additional training, new opportunities, work flexibility, and information about career opportunities in the organization.
 The most effective managers often maintain relationships with those who do leave and take advantage of that network to further the organization’s goals.
 They are also quick to share evidence of the talents and skills in their teams.

 Let your new managers know what opportunities are available in your organization.
-It might be a certification program, an opening on a service committee, or new flex time rules.
+It might be a certification program, an opening on a service committee, or new flex-time rules.
 Then let them know that they are responsible for sharing those details.
 Train them to learn what motivates their staff so they’ll better understand what they need to share.

 Lead a team

 Team success is critical to business success.
 Managers are responsible for forming and leading teams.
 Harvard Business School Professor Amy Edmondson has spoken about The End of Teams as We Know It.
 She states: “We’re going to have to get better at learning how to quickly relate to people we don’t know; learning how to trust them, learning how to share our knowledge, extract their knowledge, synthesize it, even though we come from very different backgrounds, different expertise areas and so forth.”
 The new manager needs to model effective team behavior.

 Everything DiSC Management assessment

 The Five Dysfunction of a Team, by Patrick Lencioni